nus-cs2103-AY2021S2/ip/docs/README.md

 ## Features

-### List
+### Feature 1 - Add item to list
-Feature that enables user to add items to a list and retrieve the list
+Enables the user to add items into the list

 ## Usage

+### `<any item to add to list>` - Type out the item to be added

+The item given will be added to the list.

+Example of usage:

+`apples`

+Expected outcome:

+`added: apples`

+### Feature 2 - View list
-### 'list' - displays all items currently in the list
+Enables the user to view all the items in the list

-			 Example: list
-	Expected outcome: 1. apples
-					  2. oranges
+## Usage

-### <any item> - adds the item to the back of the list
+### `list` - Use the list keyword

-			 Example: bananas
+The list will be displayed with all the current items.

+Example of usage:

+`list`

-	Expected outcome: 1. apples
+Expected outcome:

-					  2. oranges
-					  3. bananas
+`1. apples`